pavanramadass/FrontControllerDemo/README.md

 # FrontControllerDemo

+Project Gist:
+This is a demo for the Front Controller Design Pattern.
+The demo is a secret agent game where one can be agent and has to three tries to guess the correct number to kill their target.

 Coding Standards:

 1. Position of Braces: top brace must be one-spaced and next to method or class name, bottom brace must be on its own line.